Skip to content

 networkblockNetwork attachments (repeatable)

 imageblockContainer image for cluster nodes.
-Defaults to latest K3s
+Defaults to latest K3s.

 resourcesblockCPU and memory constraints